What Is Prime Factorization Of 28

 • Example: Try factoring numbers like 36, 50, 75, and 100 to build your skills.

-5. Check Your Work: After finding the prime factorization of a number, multiply the prime factors together to ensure that they equal the original number.
+5. Check Your Work: After finding the prime factorization of a number, multiply the prime factors together to confirm that they equal the original number.
 This is a simple way to check your work and avoid errors.

 • Example: If you find that the prime factorization of 60 is 2 x 2 x 3 x 5, multiply these factors together: 2 x 2 x 3 x 5 = 60.
 This confirms that your factorization is correct.

-6. Utilize Online Tools: There are many online tools and calculators that can help you find the prime factorization of a number.
+6. apply Online Tools: There are many online tools and calculators that can help you find the prime factorization of a number.
 These tools can be useful for checking your work or for factoring larger numbers that are difficult to factor by hand.

 FAQ